Maksym-Lazirko/Acoustic-Report-Engine-ARE-/README.md

 ## Intended Use

 The ARE is designed as a neutral analysis tool for comparing mixes and masters, calibrating monitoring decisions, and documenting objective characteristics of commercial references or work‑in‑progress material in response to feedback such as that from White Sea Studios.
+Free under MIT lisence.